BrsVgl/PerformanceEfficiencySuite/_ReadMe.txt

 = How-To =
 ==========
 1. Unzip to wherever you want EXCEPT on your local OneDrive folder.
+2. Open Settings.txt and insert your local Cinebench23 Directory.
-2. Run "PES Start" - it will ask for Administrator rights as these are needed for measuring Package Power
+3. Run "PES Start" - it will ask for Administrator rights as these are needed for measuring Package Power
-3. Wait until the Powershell finishes.
+4. Wait until the Powershell finishes.
-4. Open the Excel file...
+5. Open the Excel file...
    1. Allow external connections (to the generated CSV-files with the data)
    2. Go to "Data" -> "Refresh all"
    3. Enjoy and SHARE your results
-5. If you want to do multiple measurements with different settings just copy the Excel file (inside the root-folder) before running and refreshing the data.
+6. If you want to do multiple measurements with different settings just copy the Excel file (inside the root-folder) before running and refreshing the data.

 Some details about the Suite